I Never Met the Dead Man: Plot

 Suffering withdrawal syndrome from the lack of cable, Peter straps a television-sized cardboard cutout to himself, making it appear as though his entire world is a television program.
 When Meg cannot deal with the public scorn, she reveals that her father is truly responsible for Quahog's loss of television, causing the town to turn against him.
 To save Peter from further scorn and verbal attacks, Lois gives a heartfelt speech to the community about how television has kept them all from enjoying one another.
 Inspired by the speech, Peter drags the family to one outdoor activity after another, which quickly exhausts them.
 Once the family cannot keep up with him, Peter decides to go off with William Shatner, who has appeared on the Griffin family's doorstep after experiencing a flat tire, to a nearby festival.
 Meanwhile, Stewie's weather machine creates a huge storm.
 The storm's lightning strike destroys Stewie's weather machine and blows Stewie off the roof and onto the ground.
 While Meg is practicing driving with Lois, the storm causes her to accidentally hit Shatner and Peter, killing Shatner and hospitalizing Peter.
 As her father recovers, in a full-body cast, he is forced to watch television, causing him to become addicted once again, much to his family's relief.

-During the credits, Stewie tries (and fails) to imagine he is eating his broccoli by pouring it onto Brian's plate.
+During the credits, Stewie tries (and fails) to fake having eaten his broccoli while pouring it onto Brian's plate.

 Production

 "I Never Met the Dead Man" was the first episode of Family Guy for both writer Chris Sheridan and director Michael Dante DiMartino.
 For the first months of production, the writers shared one office lent to them by the King of the Hill production crew.
 As with the remaining first four episodes of the season, the title of the episode was derived from 1930s and 1940s radio programs, particularly the radio thriller anthology "Suspense", which featured several elements pertaining to death and murder.
 This convention was later dropped following the fourth episode of the season.
-In addition to the regular cast, actor Erik Estrada, writer and animator Butch Hartman, actor Aaron Lustig, actor Joey Slotnick and voice actor Frank Welker guest starred in the episode.
+In addition to the regular cast, actor Erik Estrada, writer and animator Butch Hartman, actor Aaron Lustig, actor Joey Slotnick and voice actor Frank Welker guest starred in the episode; Welker's role, as Fred Jones from Scooby-Doo, was a bit of stunt casting on the show's part, especially with the non-kid friendly line "we're dealing with one sick son of a bitch".
 Recurring guest voice actress Lori Alan also made minor appearances.
 The episode originally aired on April 11, 1999, nearly three months after the series premiere.